LAST UPDATED: JUN 28 2023

 See More Details on Amazon: >> PORTER-CABLE Brad Nailer (cordless with batteries) <<

-15. The Tape Measure
+15. Tape Measure

 The tape measure is a long, retractable aluminum meter.
 Carpenters use the tape measure in every step of the project, from planning to building.
 It’s not only used to measure parts or wood pieces, but also the area where the final product is supposed to fit.